litvakm/AbuseDetectionSystem_demo/README.md

 ## ADS PIPELINE Demo
 ---
-We implemented the following models in ours pipeline Yolo DeepSort ADS Processing steps:

 ### First step:
 - We sample from the IP camera 2 frame set each set containing